 Polar bears rely on sea ice habitat for survival as it provides them access to the seal species that make up the majority of their diet.
-For this reason, Polar bear habitat shows the same variability from year to year as the sea ice.
-When this variability is compounded with the uncertainty of the effects that climate change has on arctic ice patterns, it becomes very difficult to accurately identify the spatial boundaries of polar bear key habitat as they are changing from year to year and decade to decade.
-Key habitat for polar bears includes areas of active ice (leads, polynyas) in the spring and early summer when access to prey is most critical.
+For this reason, polar bear habitat shows the same variability from year to year as the sea ice.
+When this variability is compounded with the uncertainty of effects that climate change has on Arctic ice patterns, it becomes very difficult to accurately identify the spatial boundaries of polar bear key habitat as they are changing from year to year and decade to decade.
+Key habitat for polar bears includes areas of active ice (e.g., leads, polynyas) in the spring and early summer when access to prey is most critical.

 Polar bears prefer productive waters near shorelines, the edge of the pack ice and polynyas as these areas provide access to the seals that they prey on.
 Landfast ice also provides important foraging habitat for polar bears in the spring when seals and their pups are in their birth lairs.
-Polar bears tend to return to the same denning area year after year or an area of similar habitat quality (Lunn, et al. 2004; Stirling, et al. 2004).
-Denning areas in the high arctic study area are concentrated along the coastal regions of Melville Island, Bathurst Island, Ellesmere Island, and Alex Heiberg Island.
-In portions of the high arctic, polar bears are forced onto the land in the summer as the ice recedes and spend up to several months in summer retreat areas while they wait for the ice to return.
-These areas have been identified on Bathurst Island and northeastern Devon Island (Figure 4-1).
+Polar bears tend to return to the same denning area year after year or an area of similar habitat quality (Lunn et al. 2004; Stirling et al. 2004).
+Denning areas in the High Arctic study area are concentrated along the coastal regions of Melville Island, Bathurst Island, Ellesmere Island, and Axel Heiberg Island (see Figure 4-1).
+In portions of the High Arctic, polar bears are forced onto the land in the summer as the ice recedes.
+They may spend several months in summer retreat areas while they wait for the ice to return.
+These areas have been identified on Bathurst Island and northwestern Devon Island (Figure 4-1).

-Limitations to polar bear populations include relatively low reproductive capacity, hunting, environmental contamination, offshore and land-based oil and gas exploration, industrial development and climate change.
+Limitations to polar bear populations include relatively low reproductive capacity, hunting, environmental contaminants, offshore and land-based oil and gas exploration, industrial development and climate change.

-Female polar bears have low reproductive rates, which makes them vulnerable to any threat that could impact health and population abundances (COSEWIC 2008).
+Female polar bears have low reproductive rates, which make them vulnerable to any threat that could impact health and population abundances (COSEWIC 2008).